 Day Trading Basics

 This guide explains what day trading is, who typically attempts it, the basic strategies traders use, and the main risks and mistakes beginners should understand before they put real money at risk.
+Use it as education – not as a signal to quit your job or borrow money to trade.

 Day trading vs. investing